-At December 31, 2021, the Bank had unamortized preopening expenditures of approximately \$217 (for tax reporting purposes) that can be used to offset future federal income taxes.
-These expenditures are amortizing over 15 years on the straight-line basis at a rate of approximately \$91 per year.
+At December 31, 2022, the Bank had unamortized preopening expenditures of approximately \$21 (for tax reporting purposes) that can be used to offset future federal income taxes.
+These expenditures are being amortized over 15 years on the straight-line basis.

 The Bank files income tax returns in the U.S. federal jurisdiction.
-In general, the Bank is no longer subject to U.S. federal income tax examinations by tax authorities for the years before 2018.
+In general, the Bank is no longer subject to U.S. federal income tax examinations by tax authorities for the years before 2019.

-Note 8 - Employee Benefit Plans
+Note 9 - Employee Benefit Plans

 The Bank has a 401(k) defined contribution plan for those employees who meet the eligibility requirements.
 Individuals who are 21 years of age and have completed three consecutive months of service are considered eligible to participate.
 Eligible employees can contribute up to an amount or percentage of compensation not to exceed certain limits based on federal tax laws.
 In addition, the Bank has elected discretionary contributions under the 401(k) plan.
 Contributions vest at 20% per year after the first year and will be fully vested after six years of service.
-There were no discretionary contributions for the years ended December 31, 2021 and 2020.
+There were no discretionary contributions for the years ended December 31, 2022 and 2021.

-Note 9 - Stock-Based Compensation
+Note 10 - Stock-Based Compensation

 The Bank has an equity incentive plan (the Plan).
 The Plan provides for up to a maximum of 235,000 shares of authorized common stock; of this amount, no more than 100,000 shares may be granted as restricted stock.
 During the year ended December 31, 2019, the Plan expired.
 In 2020, shareholders approved the Liberty Bank 2020 Equity Incentive plan (the 2020 Plan), which permits the grant of incentive stock options, nonqualified stock options, and restricted stock awards to certain key employees and directors, at the discretion of the Board Governance Committee of the Bank.
-The 2020 Plan authorizes the Bank to grant up to 48,610 shares of common stock, subject to change through an annual review by the Board, provided the total number of shares available for issuance under the 2020 Plan, when added to awards currently outstanding, do not exceed 15% of currently outstanding shares, provided the total number of shares available cannot exceed 650,000.
-As of December 31, 2021, the number of shares available to grant was 73.907.
+The 2020 Plan authorized the Bank to grant up to an initial 48,610 shares of common stock, subject to change through an annual review by the Board, provided the total number of shares available for issuance under the 2020 Plan, when added to awards currently outstanding, do not exceed the lesser of 15% of currently outstanding shares, or 650,000.
+As of December 31, 2022, the number of authorized shares available to grant was 6,399.
 The 2020 Plan limits the grant of restricted shares to 45% of the authorized shares.
 The Bank believes that such awards better align the interests of its employees with those of its shareholders.
 Restricted stock is granted at the fair value on date of grant, and option awards are generally granted with an exercise price equal to or greater than the market price of the Bank's stock at the date of grant; those option awards generally vest and become exercisable in incremental percentages over five years of continuous service from the grant date and expire after ten years.

-The Bank granted options in 2021.
+The Bank granted options in 2022 and 2021.
 The fair value of each option award is estimated on the date of grant using the Black-Scholes-Merton valuation model that uses the assumptions noted in the following table.
 Expected volatilities are based on historical volatility of the Bank's stock and other factors.
 The expected term of options granted was evaluated by a calculation that factored in the contractual term and vesting period and considered different employee segments.
 The risk-free interest rate for periods within the contractual life of the option is based on the U.S. Treasury yield curve in effect at the time of grant.